cameronmain/cm-weather/README.md

 After activation and configuration, the plugin will display weather information for your chosen location.
 You can use the shortcode `[weather_card]` to show weather data on your site.

 ## License
-This plugin is licensed under the [GPL v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is licensed under the [GPL v2](https://www.gnu.org/licenses/gpl-2.0.html).

 ---